aquova/KA-Rando/README.md

 - Museum enemies are not randomized

 ## -- Version History --

+v3.1.0 - 11/1/18 - Ported entire project from Python to JavaScript, from now on the project will use a web-based interface.

 v3.0.3 - 2/25/18 - Changed icon to not match KNDL-Randomizer, removed support for PRG1